-As of December 31, 2017, the Company recorded income tax expense of \$7.5 million as a result of the Tax Act, which is comprised of \$11.1 million of income tax expense as a result of the re-measurement of deferred tax assets and liabilities at the new lower statutory tax rate of 21%, partially offset by a net tax benefit of \$3.6 million as a result of the mandatory deemed repatriation on earnings and profits of U.S.-owned foreign subsidiaries, which generated foreign tax credits in excess of the tax expense recognized on the deemed repatriation.
-The Company has elected to record the mandatory repatriation and remeasurement of deferred taxes as a provisional amount for the year ended December 31, 2017, which the Company believes is a reasonable estimate in accordance with the Tax Act.
-However, due to the complexity and considerable amount of changes in tax law, the

-Company will adjust its estimates and further refine its tax calculations, if necessary, as changes to interpretations and further guidance around the newly enacted provisions are issued by the Internal Revenue Service.
-The Company is still evaluating various international provisions included in the Tax Act and has therefore not completed its assessment.
-These provisions will be effective for the Company beginning on January 1, 2018, and may materially impact the Company's effective tax rate in future years.
+As of December 31, 2017, the Company recorded income tax expense of \$7.5 million as a result of the Tax Act, which was comprised of \$11.1 million of income tax expense as a result of the re-measurement of deferred tax assets and liabilities at the new lower statutory tax rate of 21%, partially offset by a net tax benefit of \$3.6 million as a result of the mandatory deemed repatriation on earnings and profits of U.S.-owned foreign subsidiaries, which generated foreign tax credits in excess of the tax expense recognized on the deemed repatriation.
+The Company elected to record the mandatory repatriation and remeasurement of deferred taxes as a provisional amount for the year ended December 31, 2017, which the Company believed was then a reasonable estimate in accordance with the Tax Act.
+Due to the complexity and considerable amount of changes in tax law, the Company monitored its estimates and further refined its tax calculations during the measurement period, as necessary, as changes to interpretations and further guidance around the newly enacted provisions were issued by the Internal Revenue Service.
 For further discussion, see Note 10 "Income Taxes" to the Notes to Consolidated Financial Statements in this Form 10-K.